Retail export scheme

 Who can use the scheme?

-- tourists or travellers visiting the State from countries outside the European Union (EU)
+Tourists or travellers visiting the State from countries outside the European Union (EU) can avail of this scheme.
+This includes persons visiting from Great Britain, but does not include persons resident in Northern Ireland.

 Who cannot use the scheme?